ioBroker/ioBroker.docs/docs/en/community/docmarkdown.md

 ## Block elements
 ### Paragraphs and line breaks
 A paragraph is simply one or more lines of text separated by one or more blank lines.
-(A blank line is any line that *looks* like a blank line - a line that contains nothing but spaces and tabs are treated as blank.)
+(A blank line is any line that *looks* like a blank line - a line that contains nothing but spaces and tabs is treated as blank.)
 Normal paragraphs should not be indented with spaces or tabs.

 The "one or more line" rule implies one thing: Markdown supports "hard break" paragraphs.
 This is very different from most other text-to-HTML formatters (including Movable Type's "Convert Line Breaks" option), which format every line break in a paragraph as `<br />`.